wearwolf/FloppyImageRectifier/Docs/GWConvert.md

 The convert function loops through args.out_tracks and gets the cylinder and head value for each track.

-It checks if the cylinder and head combination has a value stored in summary and store it in dat
+It checks if the cylinder and head combination has a value stored in summary and stores it in dat if it found one

-Otherwise it calls [process_input_track][convert.process_input_track] with args, the result of calling [TrackIdentity][convert.TrackIdentity] on args.tracks, cyl and head and the in_image, the output is stored in dat
+Otherwise it calls [process_input_track](#convertprocess_input_track) with args, the result of calling [TrackIdentity](#convertTrackIdentity) on args.tracks, cyl and head and the in_image, the output is stored in dat

 if dat is none then it gets ignored, otherwise if args.fmt_cls is set it checks if dat is an instance of Codec and stores the value in summary.

-Then emit_track is called on out_image with the cylinder, head and dat
+Then emit_track method is called on out_image with the cylinder, head and dat

-For this example that would be [hfe.emit_track]
+For this example that would be [hfe.emit_track](#hfeemit_track)

 ### convert.TrackIdentity